bryntum/siesta/src/guides/getting_started_deno/getting_started_deno.md

 Installation
 ============

-Note, that installer adds `--quiet` to the executable arguments.
-This is because the diagnostic messages [breaks the dynamic output of the test reporter]((https://github.com/denoland/deno/issues/10558)) and there's no other way to intercept/suppress them.
-The `--no-check` option is recommended for speed.
+Installer adds `--quiet` to the executable arguments.
+This is because the diagnostic messages [breaks the dynamic output of the test reporter](https://github.com/denoland/deno/issues/10558) and there's no other way to intercept/suppress them.
+The `--no-check` option is recommended for speed, `--unstable` is required for WebWorker feature.

 ```shell
 deno install --name siesta --allow-read --allow-env --unstable --no-check --quiet https://deno.land/x/siesta/bin/siesta-deno.js